 - a handful of semi-sweet mini chocolate chips for garnishing

-- Cut parchment paper in squares and prepare a 12 cavity muffin tin and preheat the oven to 180°C or 350°F.
+- Cut the parchment paper in squares, prepare a 12 cavity muffin tin and preheat the oven to 180°C or 350°F.

-- Pour the wet ingredients into the dry and mix just until combined, being careful not to over-mix
+- Pour the wet ingredients into the dry and mix with a wooden spoon just until combined, being careful not to over-mix.

-- Bake for 30-35min or until a toothpick inserted comes out clean
+- Bake for 25 minutes or until a toothpick inserted comes out clean.

-- Store these muffins in an airtight container for up to 4 days, or freeze them for up to 3 months.
+Store the muffins in an airtight container for up to 3 days, or freeze them for up to 3 months.